apache/sling-old-svn-mirror/usling/usling-webapp/README.txt

 Once the webapp starts, http://localhost:8080/sling should display the Sling web console.

-KNOWN PROBLEM: currently the org.apache.sling.jcr.jackrabbit.server bundle jar must be installed manually before running the tests shown below.
-For some reason the bundle cannot be loaded automatically, see pom.xml
+KNOWN PROBLEM: The org.apache.sling.jcr.jackrabbit.server bundle currently does not create the Jackrabbit repository at startup.
+If you get an error message saying

-Use the "install or update" button of http://localhost:8080/sling/list to load the bundle, and start it from that page.
+	"No Repository available to SlingAuthenticator, cannot authenticate".

-If the bundle is missing you'll get an error saying "No Repository available to SlingAuthenticator, cannot authenticate".
+Try stopping and restarting the "Sling - Jackrabbit Embedded Repository" bundle from the http://localhost:8080/sling/list page.
+When restarting, the log at sling/logs/error.log should indicate that the repository is being created.

 4) Test node creation and display
 To create a node with curl: